Skip to main content

 Two Direct Benefits:

-2. Create a measurable and replicable recovery model which can be adopted by other communities.
+2. Create a measurable and replicable recovery model that can be adopted by other communities.

-3. Improve the 600+ Treatment & Recovery Programs across NC with an Evidence-Based Model
+• Improve the 600+ Treatment & Recovery Programs across North Carolina with an evidence-based model.

 High rates of relapse plague the recovery community.
 Many of our residents who complete our 6-month mainstay recovery program (Phases 1-3) are just getting beyond their addiction and beginning to glimpse and reach for a fuller more independent life.
 Yet, upon graduation, they face some very large challenges: 1) finding affordable housing, 2) rebuilding one’s job skills to the level that would allow them to support themselves, and 3) resisting falling back into addiction and rebuilding their family relationships and support system.
 These are tall orders – especially when you consider our clientele: 27% of CRCI’s intakes have been homeless and upwards of 75% were jobless or intermittently employed or have never been employed.